 3. Distract Them

-If simply reacting to your dog’s unwanted barking is not working, you can take complete, holistic control of their barking behavior so that not only do they stop barking when you ask, they also only start barking when you ask as well.
-This can be tricky to do and takes plenty of repetition, encouragement and practice, with a few doggy treats thrown in here and there as well.
+If reacting to your dog’s unwanted barking is not working, you can take complete, holistic control of their barking behavior so that not only do they stop barking when you ask, they also only start barking when you ask as well.
+This can be tricky to do and takes plenty of repetition, encouragement, and practice, with a few doggies treats thrown in here and there as well.

 5. Consider a Bark Collar

 Dog owners can have mixed reactions to bark collars.
-These collars are designed either to spray a little citronella close to your dog’s nose (dogs find this scent unpleasant) or to give them a very small electrical shock whenever they bark.
+These collars are designed either to spray a little citronella close to your dog’s nose (dogs find this scent unpleasant) or to give them a tiny electrical shock whenever they bark.

 Remember, when you want to train your dog to stop barking on command, it is crucial never to get angry or aggressive with your dog.
 Firmly stating your commands and rewarding good behavior is the best tactic!